Kishanjay/VueJS-Quiz/README.md

 - Store scores and standing locally

 Since this is a small project the framework of choice will be VueJS and Bootstrap 4 will be used for styling.
-Also because the assignment explicitly states not to use any boilerplates, no scaffolding tools are being used.
+Also because the assignment explicitly states not to use any boilerplates, no scaffolding tools have been used.

 ## Development
 The code of this project should adhere to the VueJS and airbnb styleguide.